konflux-ci/architecture/ADR/adr-0008-secret-mgmt-for-user-workloads.md

 ## Context

-* When user workloads are deployed to environments, the system should be able to provide a way to inject values that is specific to the environment.
-Today, this is done through environment variables that are managed as overlays on the GitOps repository for the application.
+* When user workloads are deployed to environments, the system should be able to provide a way to inject values that are specific to the environment.
+Currently, this is done through environment variables that are managed as overlays on the GitOps repository for the application.
 However, this method does not provide a good way to manage `Secret`.
 This ADR addresses the secret management of user workloads for different environments.
-* As a StoneSoup's component, I would expect to have the ability to securely upload `Secret` associate it with the component, and propagate it to the target `Environment`.
+* As a StoneSoup component, I expect to have the ability to securely upload a secret, associate it with the component, and propagate it to the target environment.

 ## Decision

 ### Terminology

-- UploadSecret - short-lived k8s secret used to deliver confidential data to permanent storage and link it to `RemoteSecret` CR
+- UploadSecret: A short-lived Kubernetes secret used to deliver confidential data to permanent storage and link it to the RemoteSecret CR.
-- SecretData  - is an object stored in permanent `SecretStorage`.
-Valid `SecretData` is always linked to `RemoteSecret` CR
+- SecretData: An object stored in permanent SecretStorage.
+Valid SecretData is always linked to a RemoteSecret CR.
-- RemoteSecret - CR object that appears during upload and links `SecretData` + `DeploymentTarget`(s) + K8s Secret. `RemoteSecret` is linked to one (or zero) `SecretData` and manages its deleting/updating.
+- RemoteSecret: A CR object that appears during upload and links SecretData + DeploymentTarget(s) + K8s Secret.
+RemoteSecret is linked to one (or zero) SecretData and manages its deleting/updating.
-- K8s Secret   - is what appears at the output and is used by consumers
+- K8s Secret: What appears at the output and is used by consumers.
-- SecretId - unique identifier of SecretData in permanent `SecretStorage`
+- SecretId: A unique identifier of SecretData in permanent SecretStorage.
-- SecretStorage - a database eligible for storing SecretData (such as Hashicorp Vault, AWS Secret Manager).
+- SecretStorage: A database eligible for storing SecretData (such as HashiCorp Vault, AWS Secret Manager).

 ### Architecture Overview

-The idea is to have a new CR `RemoteSecret`.
-It is k8s representation of  K8s Secret that is stored in permanent storage `SecretStorage`.
-This CR contains the reference to the destination: k8s namespace or `Environment`. `UploadSecret` is used to perform an upload to the permanent storage.
-It is represented as regular k8s secret with special labels and annotations recognised by spi-controller.
-Different implementation of `SecretStorage` can be used such as: AWS Secret Manager or Hashicorp Vault.
+The idea is to introduce a new CR called `RemoteSecret`, which is a Kubernetes representation of the `K8s Secret` that is stored in permanent storage aka SecretStorage.
+This CR contains a reference to the destination, either a Kubernetes namespace or an `Environment`. `UploadSecret` is used to perform an upload to the permanent storage, and is represented as a regular Kubernetes secret with special labels and annotations recognised by the spi-controller.
+Different implementations of SecretStorage can be used, such as AWS Secret Manager or HashiCorp Vault.